Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Modeling of Separatrix Layers: MHD Simulations Integrated with a Focused Transport Model

-Results of the EPREM simulation are shown in Figure \ref{fig:energeticParticles}, which include the energetic particle signatures and acceleration from the front of the CME.
-In addition, fluxes are distributed longitudinally over an enormous region outside the CME front.
 To investigate the source of the longitudinal spread in energetic particles, we traced the location of the EPREM streams producing particle fluxes at 1~au back to their origin in the low corona.
 We found that the source locations lie along separators, including the heliospheric current sheet (HCS).
 These regions are most easily identified by plotting the squashing factor $Q$ (the so-called S-web).
-It appears that the initial MHD wave that propagates around the Sun (see Figure~\ref{fig:MHD-1120-Event}) does not itself cause significant SEP acceleration, but the wave interacts with the S-web, causing localized reconnection.
-The flows and reconnection exhausts locally accelerate SEPs in the simulation.
-Figure~\ref{fig:energeticParticles} shows snapshots after the start of the eruption.
-In Figure~\ref{fig:energeticParticles}, the panels at 0.23~hr and 0.62~hr show the imprints of the CME bubble punching through the S-web at longitudes ${\sim}190^\circ$--$310^\circ$.
-These are the legs of the flux rope; at this point the CME front is a few $R_{\odot}$ above the solar surface.
-Below 2~$R_{\odot}$ compressive flows are generated along the HCS and at S-web arcs.
-In Figure~\ref{fig:energeticParticles} at longitudes ${<}190^\circ$ and ${>}310^\circ$, and late in the evolution, we observe SEP fluxes generated over a wide range of longitudes.
+The flows near separatrices locally accelerate SEPs in the simulation.